 In 2014, South African coal mining houses funded the purchase of new rescue drilling equipment worth R66 million.
-The Schramm T130XD drill and the Schramm T685WS drill with ancillary equipment were selected, due to their safety standards and ease of transportation, by a task team represented by the Minerals Council South Africa, Mines Rescue Services and the Colliery Training College.
+The Schramm T130XD drill and the Schramm T685WS drill with ancillary equipment were selected for their stringent safety standards and ease of transportation.
+The selection task team comprised the Minerals Council South Africa, Mines Rescue Services and the Colliery Training College.

 While the drill has not been used in a coal mining accident, it has been used on a number of occasions, with the blessing of the coal mining industry, most recently in trying to reach survivors at Lily Mine.

 The Coalbrook Colliery disaster in 1960 was one of the worst mining accidents to have occurred in South Africa.
 A total of 435 men died when a large section of a wall caved in.
 Investigations led by local and international experts revealed that the failure of one support pillar set off a disastrous progressive and unstoppable collapse of 900 other pillars that were designed to support the mine's working areas.